dap23/byte_codec/README.md

-# Byte Decoder
+# Byte Codec

-A simple Python Library for decoding bytes into various data types.
+A simple Python Library for encoding and decoding various data types to and from bytes.

 ## Installation